jhollist/jhollist.github.io/cv.md

 Data Management and Analysis
   : GIS

-      - Since 2012, I have used R (with `sp`, `rgdal`, `rgeos`, and `raster`) as my primary GIS and spatial analysis platform.
+      - Since 2012, I have used R (with `sp`, `rgdal`, `rgeos`, `raster`, and, since its release, `sf`) as my primary GIS and spatial analysis platform.
 The prior 17 years I extensively used the ESRI product line including ArcGIS, Arc/INFO, ArcView, ArcIMS and ArcGIS Server, and Geostatistical Analyst.
 I have limited experience using GRASS.

   : Statistics